-We encourage everyone to eat the delicious food we make, and to spread the word about how the food system should be reformed.
-We hope, within the next 3 years, to make Northamptonshire a county with zero food waste, where all edible food is consumed by people.
-This would include food from shops, supermarkets, factories, warehouses, cafes, restaurants, etc, giving people in Northamptonshire a balanced and nutritious diet.
+We now rescue on average 3 tonnes of food a week, diverting it from landfill to feed people....we encourage everyone to eat the delicious food we make, to spread the word about how the food system should be reformed.
+We hope within the next 3 years to make Northamptonshire Zero food waste.

 Our cafes form their own communities bringing together old and young, able and disabled, rich and poor and all in between, friendships are forged and great food consumed.